gustavohenke/shrinkroute/README.md

 If setting the app, the following things will be available from now on:

 * `app.shrinkroute` - the Shrinkroute instance
+* `req.route.name` - the name of the matched route

 ## `.middleware`
 This is the Express middleware responsible for giving the following helpers to your request/response objects: